 Why Would You Invest in Non-Transparent ETFs?

-For nearly 30 years, ETFs have been a mainstay for big institutional investors as well as individuals, thanks to their transparency, tax efficiency, and low cost.
-Today, the ETF industry in the US has over $6.5 trillion in assets under management.
+For nearly 30 years, exchange-traded funds (ETFs) have been a mainstay for big institutional investors as well as individuals, thanks to their transparency, tax efficiency, and low cost.
+Today, the ETF industry in the U.S. has billions, if not trillions, under management.

 Traditionally, investors have found ETFs an attractive option because of their liquidity, which has made ETFs more transparent than mutual funds.
 Unlike mutual funds, you can trade ETF shares throughout the day on an exchange, similar to stocks.
 And the way shares are created and redeemed gives investors more visibility into the funds’ underlying assets, compared with mutual funds.
 This ‘transparency’ has been true of both actively managed ETFs as well as passive ETFs, which track an index such as the S&P 500.